CEI's Methods Lab supports our methods to be rigorous, fit for purpose, and cutting-edge.

 This approach provides active learning opportunities for our team.
 The Lab creates spaces where CEI can collaborate in shared brainstorming and generate ideas that can be integrated into project work or developed into new ideas.

-We currently have five standing Methods Lab members, all of whom have PhDs in health and social sciences and/or implementation science, as well as a larger group of adjunct members, who we involve as and when particular skill sets are required.
+We currently have six standing Methods Lab members, all of whom have PhDs in health and social sciences and/or implementation science, as well as a larger group of adjunct members, who we involve as and when particular skill sets are required.

 Bianca Albers, PhD's research focuses on the usability and role of implementation strategies and frameworks as tools for guiding and structuring implementation practice and on strategies for building the capacity within health organisations and services to develop, implement and sustain research-supported interventions.